098devendrasharma/SQL-L-1/README.md

 | 3 | ED | CHASE |
 | ... more rows ... |  |  |

 **Explanation:** This query selects the actor\_id, first\_name, and last\_name from the actor table.
 The actor table’s rows are returned exactly as stored, in no particular order by default.
 You can use SELECT \* to get all columns.
-Each returned row appears once in the result-set, as defined by the columns in the SELECT clause[\[1\]](https://www.w3schools.com/mysql/mysql_select.asp#:~:text=The%20,select%20data%20from%20a%20database).
+Each returned row appears once in the result-set, as defined by the columns in the SELECT clause.

 **Practice Question:** Write a query to retrieve the first and last names of all employees from an employees table.